Components

 reusable components pays off in larger apps.
 A good rule of thumb is that if a

-complex enough on its own (App
+complex enough on its own (App, FeedStory, Comment), it is a

 good candidate to be a reusable component.